equirosa/equirosa.github.io/content/blog/2022-06-19-how-we-expect-programs.md

 }
 ```

 As you can see, there are quite a few loops that exist only to nag the user into providing a correct input.
+This, in my eyes, becomes an incredibly annoying way of using a program.

 Input validation in this style might work well when it comes to using graphically presented forms, where the person can re-evaluate the information they introduced; it is not so for interactive inputs in a one-shot CLI program since it's incredibly uncomfortable to "go back" and edit different inputs you've previously provided.